The dynamical lineage of field ultra-diffuse galaxies: Results and discussion

-We present the results in three parts.
-In the first part, we look for preliminary correlations between the the basic variables.
-In the second part, we compare the stellar kinematics obtained from the dynamical models.
-Finally, we identify the crucial dynamical parameters from the PCA analysis for each of our galaxy populations.
+We present the results in three subsections.
+In Sect.
+7.1, we look for correlations between pairs of basic structural properties for our LSB and dIrr populations, and check if our sample UDGs comply with either of them.
+In the Sect.
+7.2, we construct dynamical models of our sample UDGs, LSBs and dIrrs and compare their model-predicted stellar kinematics.
+Finally, in Sect.
+7.3, we carry out a PCA analysis for a set of structural and kinematic properties of each of our galaxy populations to identify the crucial parameters explaining the variance in their respective datasets.